DiRoots-Limited/DiRoots.Civil3D.Releases/docs/pages/GradingPro/GP-Section-Setup.md

 Section configuration allows you to:
 - Create Section types that can be reused across projects.
-- Define sections using multiple methods (distance with offset, distance with slope, offset with slope, slope to surface).
+- Define sections using multiple methods (distance with offset, distance with slope, offset with slope, slope to surface, point to feature line).
 - Setup section points efficiently with add, remove, and reorder capabilities.
 - Shows each point location on the section view.
 - Add feature lines as objects in your section definitions for greater control and flexibility.